Understanding Financial Ratios: A Key to Business Success

 Tools like the RMA Annual Statement Studies or the U.S. Census Industry Benchmarks can help find reliable data.

-Don’t panic over one weak ratio—look for patterns over several months or quarters.
+Don’t panic over one weak ratio.
+Instead, look for patterns over several months or quarters.

 Step 4: Use the Ratios to Make Decisions

-According to Investopedia, financial ratios provide a standardized way to evaluate performance over time and against peers—making them a cornerstone of good business management.
+According to Investopedia, financial ratios provide a standardized way to evaluate performance over time and against peers.
+This makes them a cornerstone of good business management.

 Example 1: Retail Business